stickz/Redstone/README.md

 Looking for: An automated build script to compile pull requests and copy the plugin to /updater/plugin_name/plugins.

+# Useful Information
+All [xG] Nuclear Dawn servers are running Linux with sourcemod 1.7 build 5255

+Bugs/Issues with sourcemod can be fixed here https://github.com/alliedmodders/sourcemod

 # Useful Links
 https://wiki.alliedmods.net/Introduction_to_sourcemod_plugins